 In addition, the Care Commission will check that all care homes are improving during inspection activity in 2009-10.
 It will also appoint a dedicated Rehabilitation Consultant for Older People who will help people in care homes with dementia to enjoy better quality of life.

 The Mental Welfare Commission will make sure every care home receives information about how to manage money and how to look after people who cannot make their own decisions about care and treatment.
 They will also check that care homes are responding to the recommendations in the report through their on-going visits to individuals with dementia and scrutiny of individual care plans.

-Issued on behalf of the Care Commission and Mental Welfare Commission by Holyrood Partnership.
+Issued on behalf of the Care Commission and Mental Welfare Commission by Holyrood PR.
 For more information, call Raymond Notarangelo: 0131 561 2244 or [email protected]